A fascinating neighborhood in the midst of change, with Polish heritage, hipster influx, and new development surging.

 Greenpoint offers variety, including a handsome historic district, thriving shopping districts (one still with significant Polish presence), and the spillover from Williamsburg that has meant gentrification.
-(I can and do lead versions of this tour that focus especially on Greenpoint's Polish history.)
+(I have led versions of this tour that focus on Greenpoint's Polish history.)

-There are some great views of Manhattan (amid desolation), and some seriously interesting juxtapositions, like a former public bathhouse flanked by new condo development.
+There are some great views of Manhattan (amid desolation), and some seriously interesting juxtapositions, like a former public bathhouse turned into a new condo development.

 The tour addresses Greenpoint's rich industrial history and the aftermath that left buildings like some pioneering worker housing (and also some toxicity).

-We'll encounter manufacturing plants converted into studios for arts and craftsmen, Brooklyn's most elegantly situated church, a park with a monument to the Civil War ship (Monitor) built in the neighborhood, and a square named for Pope John Paul II.
+We'll encounter manufacturing plants converted into studios for arts and craftsmen, Brooklyn's most elegantly situated church, a park with a monument to the Civil War ship (Monitor) built in the neighborhood, and an intersection named for Pope John Paul II.

 Our route includes a park with stunning views of Manhattan and another that looks like a London square.
 We'll see some gorgeous blocks and some drab ones--and plans for massive new development.
 We'll learn about the civic energy that revived Greenpoint, and the rezoning that put development on hyperdrive.